-Zentyal integrates OpenVPN PPTP and IPsec to configure and manage virtual private networks.
+Zentyal integrates OpenVPN and IPsec/L2TP to configure and manage virtual private networks.
 In this section you will see how to configure OpenVPN, the default VPN protocol in Zentyal.
-In the following section you will find out how to configure PPTP and IPsec.
+In the following section you will find out how to configure IPsec/L2TP.

 OpenVPN has the following advantages:

 - SSL-based encryption technology.

 - Clients available for Windows, Mac OS and Linux.

 - Easier to install, configure and maintain than IPSec, another open source VPN alternative.

 Configuration of a OpenVPN server with Zentyal¶

 Zentyal can be configured to support remote clients (sometimes known as road warriors).
 This means a Zentyal server acting as a gateway and VPN server, with multiple local area networks (LAN) behind it, allows external clients (the road warriors) to connect to the local network via the VPN service.